CloudBotIRC/CloudBot/README.md

 ## Install

 Before you can run the bot, you need to install a few Python modules.
 These are `lXML` and `BeautifulSoup`.
-These can be installed with PIP (The Python package manager):
+These can be installed with PIP (The Python package manager).
+If you use Windows and dont want to set up pip, you can also find `exe` installers on the internet:

 `pip install lxml`